Psychological Effects of Color on Human Behavior

-- color itself is not simple.
-Hue, saturation and brightness must all be accounted for.
+The color itself is not simple.
+Hue, saturation, and brightness must all be accounted for.
 There are many shades of any color.
 Which shade should be tested?
 Will the results apply to other shades, or do different shades of the same color affect humans differently?

-- our perception of color is affected by a number of factors, and the same color can appear quite different under different conditions.
-In the picture to the right, for example, the squares labeled A and B are actually the same shade of gray (I didn't believe it either, but proof is found at the website of MIT professor Edward H.Adleson).
+Our perception of color is affected by a number of factors, and the same color can appear quite different under different conditions.
+In the picture to the right, for example, the squares labeled A and B are actually the same shade of gray (I didn't believe it either, but the proof is found on the website of MIT professor Edward H.Adleson).

 Even within the same culture, colors can have different (sometimes even opposing) meanings based on context.
 The bad guy may wear black, but so do judges in the courtroom.
 Red can be a warning of impending danger, but cards bearing red hearts are exchanged on Valentine's Day.

 Individuals also have their own subjective color preferences and often have unique associations to specific colors, as well.
 If your grandfather always drove a bright yellow jeep (as mine did), for example, then you may subconsciously associate bright yellow with feelings of happiness.

 Warm and Cool Colors